SaudAlkahtani/log-analysis-project/Readme.md

 ## This project is presented for Udacity Full stack nano degree
 ### This project is used to analyse a database/log  of a news website.
 #### The Queries that the code do is:
 - What is the top 3 Viewed Articles?.
 - Which authors has the most viewed Articles?
 - Which day has more than 1% of errors in requesting the pages
 ### Content of the database
 #### The database has three tables
 - Authors Table
   - Includes these columns :
     - name of the author.
     - id of the author.
     - his bio.
 -  Articles Table
    - Includes these columns:
      - The id of the article's author.
      - The article's title.
      -  The article's slug which appears in the uri
      - The lead of the article
      - The body of the article
      - The time it was posted
      - The article's id
 - Log table
+  - Includes these columns:
     - The id of the request
     - The path of the request
     - The ip which requested the article
     - The method used to access it (get,post)
     - The status of request(200 ok , 404 not found)
     - Time of the request
     - Id of the request
 ## Steps you need to run this code:
  - Install the required software:
    - a.Vagrant: https://www.vagrantup.com/downloads.html